-Hi guys!
-I am back today to share the antique farmhouse dresser redo we did in my daughter’s room for less than $20 a dresser!
-I was so pleased with how this simple dresser redo turned out I knew I wanted to share with my Farmhouse friends.
+I am back today to share the antique farmhouse dresser redo diy we did in my daughter’s room for less than $20 a dresser!
+Sharing all the tips & tricks for how to give an antique dresser an easy makeover with spray paint including before & after pictures.

 *this post does contain affiliate links for more information go here*

 Our 2 Antique Dressers in Need of a Makeover

 My sister recently gave back some furniture we had lent her before she got married which included 2 beautiful old dressers.

 The beautiful antique bedroom set had been in Jason’s family for many years & the 2 dressers were the perfect size for Audrey’s room.

 The only problem was the dressers were in need of a major dresser redo.